NIGMS/AWS-HealthOmics-Module-Template/README.md

 * Amazon SageMaker Notebook Instance in **us-east-1 region**

 ## Setup:
-1. Check the policies of your SageMaker role and ensure that you have IAMFullAccess
+1. Check the policies of your SageMaker role and ensure that you have IAMFullAccess before running notebooks.
-2. Once you are in SageMaker notebook open terminal and cd into the SageMaker directory.<br> Then run the command: <br> git clone -b fastqc-demo https://github.com/NIGMS/AWS-HealthOmics-Module-Template.git
+2. Once you are in SageMaker notebook open terminal and cd into the SageMaker directory.<br> Then run the command: <br> git clone -b fastqc_demo https://github.com/NIGMS/AWS-HealthOmics-Module-Template.git
-3. Then cd into the fastqc-demo folder and begin going through the modules according to the order suggested below.
+3. Then cd into the *AWS-HealthOmics-Module-Template* folder and begin going through the modules according to the order suggested below.

 ## Module Order:
 1. Review HealthOmics Tutorial (Optional)